bUnit-dev/bUnit/docs/docs/providing-input/index.md

-﻿---
+---
 uid: providing-input
-title: Providing input to a component under test
+title: Providing Input to a Component Under Test
 ---

-# Providing input to a component under test
+# Providing Input to a Component Under Test

 providing a toc with descriptions of each topic